Connecting @ Limestone

 We hire, train, and supervise employees who promote the mission and values of our program and the Department of Campus Recreation.
 We expect our employees to treat participants in a respectful and courteous manner at all times.
 We believe in providing learning experiences as well as professional development opportunities for our employees, so that they may leave our program with transferable skills that will benefit them in the future.

 What are the benefits of intramural activities for the students and campus?
 Limestone Intramurals is open to all students, faculty/staff, and alumni.
-We try to benefit the entire campus at Limestone College and welcome the campus community to be a part of our activities and space.
+We try to benefit the entire campus at Limestone University and welcome the campus community to be a part of our activities and space.

 - Intramurals are an amazing stress reliever.
 Stressed about an upcoming exam?
 That group project?
 How about your computer that just can't seem to print?
 Running around with a bunch of friends can do wonders for reducing your stress level.